Little brother steals big brother’s blessing

 - 27:4 Cook that fresh meat up into a tasty meal for me.
 After you do this, I’ll give you the blessing you deserve as my oldest son.”

 - 27:5 Rebekah was listening in on this conversation between Isaac and Esau.
+So, when Esau left to go hunting for game,

 - 27:7 ‘Hunt me some wild game and fix me a tasty meal to eat.
 Then, with the LORD watching, I’ll give you the blessing you deserve as my oldest son.’